Natural childbirth: Criticism

 Some argue that the push towards natural childbirth in Western countries has transformed from a way of empowering women into a way of shaming and bullying women who need medical interventions.
 Some women express shame when not able to have a "natural birth," feeling that their bodies may be defective or lessen the experiences of individuals using assisted reproductive technologies, or who are adoptive parents and parents who use surrogates.
+The Free Birth Society has been linked to cases of injury during childbirth.

 Home birth specifically, even when attended with a midwife, is associated with risks that are not present in hospital births.
 A United States study of over 13 million births from 2006 to 2009 found that infants born at home have a fourfold higher chance of death in the first 28 days of life compared to infants born at a hospital, and a sevenfold chance of death for firstborns.
 Another study found that infants born at home have a three times higher chance of death in the first 28 days of life.
 Additionally, it found that up to 37% of first time mothers and 9% of non first time mothers intending home birth must be transferred to a hospital during childbirth.
 Home births attended by undertrained midwives are also associated with increased risks compared to those attended by midwives who are highly trained and well-integrated into the healthcare system.